-- E. The City supports an amendment to existing state law that would authorize the City, under specific conditions, to sell unused and unusable property that was dedicated to the City for park purposes.
+- F. The City supports an amendment to existing state law that would authorize the City, under specific conditions, to sell unused and unusable property that was dedicated to the City for park purposes.
 This authority would be similar to authority currently granted to other cities.
-Such specific conditions may include a park size of less than 1 acre. - F. The City supports a review of rock (aggregate) mining operations (quarries) both within the City and within its extraterritorial jurisdiction ("ETJ") as a way to mitigate the negative impacts of this industry to air and water quality and to balance the rights of this use with the rights of other property owners to use and enjoy their properties.
-In addition, supporting, among other likeminded alternatives, the requirement of cities' consent before the Texas Commission on Environmental Quality ("TCEQ") is authorized to issue a standard permit for a rock crushing operation, cement crushing operation, or any similar activity that may be authorized under a standard air permit from TCEQ within the corporate limits or ETJ of a city. - G. The City supports legislation that seeks to protect groundwater supplies both in and around Kerr County and for the residents of Kerr County and prioritizes such use for public utilities. - H. The City supports funding and programs that are intended to increase services for those suffering from or otherwise affected by mental health issues, to include access to medical care, housing, education, and training.
+Such specific conditions may include a park size of less than 1 acre. - G. The City supports a review of rock (aggregate) mining operations (quarries) both within the City and within its extraterritorial jurisdiction (ETJ) as a way to mitigate the negative impacts of this industry to air and water quality and to balance the rights of this use with the rights of other property owners to use and enjoy their properties.
+In addition, supporting, among other likeminded alternatives, the requirement that cities must provide some form of review and consent before the Texas Commission on Environmental Quality (TCEQ) is authorized to issue a standard permit for a rock crushing operation, cement crushing operation, or any similar activity that may be authorized under a standard air permit from TCEQ within the corporate limits or ETJ of a city. - H. The City supports funding and programs that are intended to increase services for those suffering from or otherwise affected by mental health issues, to include access to medical care, housing, education, and training.
+The City supports the continuing mission of the Kerrville State Hospital.